Waterfront and Peninsula

 These improvements will benefit the park today and set the stage for future work.

-The peninsula needs a name, and the park district invites everyone interested in Point Defiance Park to suggest one.
-Deadline to submit a suggestion is August 4, 2017.
-Learn more >
+The peninsula needs a name, and the park district invited everyone interested in Point Defiance Park to suggest one.
+Deadline to submit a suggestion was August 4, 2017.
+Learn more about the naming process >

 Click image to view it larger

 - Roundabout, parking and infrastructure